pariseed/podman-torbrowser/README.md

 ## prerequisites
-> in order to use this container you have to use a system with a Xorg server running, wayland is not supporterd
+> in order to use this container you have to use a system with a Xorg server running, wayland is not supported

 ## setup and build the image